5

 Plunge your head under

-Hack the mammalian dive reflex to activate the parasympathetic state in your central nervous system (CNS) to allow you to tolerate the cold longer; breathe through your diaphragm (belly vs. shallow chest breathing) to complement the calm in your CNS [13].
+Use the mammalian dive reflex to activate the parasympathetic state in your central nervous system, which will help you tolerate the cold longer.
+To do this, simply breathe deeply through your diaphragm (your belly), rather than shallow chest breathing [7].

 Cable also recommends holding your hands above the water, as this should help improve your tolerance to the cold and help you stay put for a little longer.